Looking for square worksheets for your preschool kids or kindergarten students?

 If the last worksheet didn’t go very well, here is some extra practice!

-Your child should color window, napkin, dice, and block.
+Your child should color the window, ice cream cone, TV, and cookie.

-If they colored the ice cream, the picture, or any other incorrect shape, just gently review the features of a square.
+If the student draws a line to the incorrect shape, just gently review the features of the shape.
 It will come with time, practice, and review.

 This shape tracing worksheet is a very gentle way to introduce drawing squares.